go101/go101/README.md

 ###  Update

-Enter the Go 101 project folder (which contains the current `README.md` file), then run
+Enter the Go 101 project directory (which contains the current `README.md` file), then run

 ```
 $ git pull